jc-prg/birdhouse-cam/README.md

 continuously improve your own detection model you can use the module [jc://bird-detection/](https://github.com/jc-prg/bird-detection/).
 Alternatively create a YOLOv5 model with different tools.
 Copy the *.pt file into the folder [data/custom_models/](data/custom_models/).

-Hint: if you're logged in as admin you can download the archived images per camera incl.
-YOLOv5 files with the detected birds or objects.
-By that you can adapt and use detected birds from your cameras for training.
+To use images from your own birdhouse, login as admin and go to the settings of an archived day.
+There you can download the data of a full day or activate the collection of images for download.
+When you activated the second option you can jump from day to day and mark all images you want to download.
+Use the icon in the header to start the download.
+In the download file you'll find all images incl. the config files as well as in a separate folder a YOLOv5 file per image and a file classes.txt with all labels of the model that has been used.
+Rename the labels_<model-name> folder to labels and use the module [jc://bird-detection/](https://github.com/jc-prg/bird-detection/) to prepare the data and train your model.

 ## Helping stuff